edalorzo/fundamental-programming/README.rst

 The following quote from `Code Complete`_ highlights the main principle here:

  Check the values of all data from external sources.
 When getting data from a file, a user, the network, or some other external interface, check to be sure that the data falls within the allowable range.
 Make sure that numeric values are within tolerances and that strings are short enough to handle.
-If a string is intended to represent a restricted range of values (such as a financial transaction ID or something similar), be sure that the string is valid for its intended purpose; otherwise reject it.
+If a string is intended to represent a restricted range of values (such as a financial transaction ID or something similar), be sure that the string is valid for its intended purpose; otherwise, reject it.
 If you're working on a secure application, be especially leery of data that might attack your system: attempted buffer overflows, injected SQL commands, injected HTML or XML code, integer overflows, data passed to system calls, and so on.

  Check the values of all routine input parameters.
 Checking the values of routine input parameters is essentially the same as checking data that comes from an external source, except that the data comes from another routine instead of from an external interface.